Math Notes

 • Understand scale factors and centers of dilation

-• Calculate area changes with k² scaling relationship
+• Calculate area changes with k² scaling

 • Determine scale factors from given areas